zgx881205/Introduction-to-Electronic-Commerce/README.md

 # Introduction-to-Electronic-Commerce
-Introduction to Electronic Commerce: an undergraduate courses from College of Information Engineering, Nanjing University of Finance and Economics, Nanjing, China.
+Introduction to Electronic Commerce: an undergraduate course from College of Information Engineering, Nanjing University of Finance and Economics, Nanjing, China.